Skip to main content

 • Start Small: Begin with a focused project to demonstrate value before expanding.

-• Data Quality First: Prioritize clean, accurate, and comprehensive data.
+• Data Quality First: Prioritize clean, accurate, and complete data.

 • Cross-Functional Collaboration: Involve data scientists, business analysts, and domain experts.